JuliaParallel/MPI.jl/README.md

 Pkg.add("MPI")
 ```

+If you would like to wrap an MPI function on Windows, keep in mind you may need to add its signature to `src/win_mpiconstants.jl`.

 ## Usage : MPI-Only mode

 To run a Julia script with MPI, first make sure that `using MPI` or